It’s hard to escape chicken-based dog food as it seems to be the most popular protein source in many brands today.

 Some of our favorite dog foods without chicken list a high-quality protein source as the first ingredient.
 Nature’s Recipe lists lamb meal as the first ingredient.
 While this isn’t a deal-breaker, we do prefer a higher-quality protein such as deboned lamb.
 That said, Nature’s Recipe is one of the more affordably priced dog foods, likely due to the use of lamb meal, at least in part.
 There is no grain-free formula, but healthy and high-fiber vegetables were used such as oats, barley, and brown rice.

-For your dogs’ health, this food has added vitamins, minerals, and nutrients for healthy digestion and optimal muscle strength.
+For your dog’s health, this food has added vitamins, minerals, and nutrients for healthy digestion and optimal muscle strength.
 Unfortunately, some of the calories are coming from poultry fat, which is listed as one of the ingredients.
-Though it’s lamb based, the inclusion of poultry fat means the Nature’s Recipe dog food may not be a good choice for dogs with allergies or sensitivities to chicken, which is one of the major flaws that kept this food from reaching a higher position on our list of best dog foods without chicken.
+Though it’s lamb based, the inclusion of poultry fat means the Nature’s Recipe dog food may not be a good choice for dogs with allergies or sensitivities to chicken, which is one of the major flaws that kept this food from reaching a higher position in our list of best dog foods without chicken.

 8. ACANA Grain-Free Dry Dog Food

 ACANA is known for its premium dog foods, but we feel that this one missed the mark.
 It does use real meat from premium protein sources such as freshwater fish, which provides your dog with a variety of protein sources in the same formula.
-The freshwater fish includes wild-caught rainbow trout, yellow perch, and blue catfish.
+Freshwater fish includes wild-caught rainbow trout, yellow perch, and blue catfish.
 There is also a red meat option that has no chicken.
 We appreciate the quality and unique protein sources used for this dog food, but you will be paying an absolute premium for it, as this is one of the most expensive ones we tried.